Landau Instability and soliton formation: Introduction

-{\it Introduction.}---At zero temperature, a superfluid flows in a pipe without friction until its velocity $v$ exceeds the Landau critical velocity $v_c$~\cite{dis2}.
-Beyond $v_c$, excitations can be spontaneously generated, and lead to dissipation.
-If the cross section of the pipe is large, excitations are created near the boundary, but the superfluid bulk can still flow with $v > v_c$ sufficiently far away from the boundary.
-(In an infinite space, a superfluid can flow at any velocity without creating excitations due to boost invariance.)

-Now consider a finite temperature $T$ and a superfluid moving with a velocity $v$ relative to the thermal bath or its normal component.
-From Landau's argument there should exist a critical $v_c (T)$ beyond which excitations can be spontaneously generated.
-But now since excitations are created everywhere, the system should develop a genuine instability.
-What is the final state resulting from the instability?
-Will superfluidity disappear or will the system become inhomogeneous?
+At zero temperature, a superfluid is well known to flow past an obstacle without friction until its velocity $v$ exceeds the Landau critical velocity $v_c$~\cite{Landau,dis2,PS1,PS2}.
+Beyond $v_c$, excitations can be spontaneously generated, leading to dissipation.
+Such a quantum mechanically macroscopic phenomenon, first discovered in liquid helium \cite{Kapitza,AM, avenel1985, amar1992, burkhart1994, josserand1995}, has been achieved in controllable manner in dilute ultracold atomic gases \cite{raman1999, stiebberger2000, onofrio2000, inouye2001, steinhauer2002, zawitkowski2006, kiyohito2006, miller2007, engels2007, henn2009, neely2010, ramanathan2011, desbuquois2012, baym2012, kwak2023, wright2013, kwon20151, kwon20152, kwon2016, lim2022, delehaye2015, weimer2015}.
+However, if the cross section of the superfluid is large, excitations at zero temperature are created only near the localized obstacle, while the superfluid bulk can still flow with $v > v_c$ sufficiently far away from the obstacle.
+In fact, in an infinite space without an obstacle, a superfluid can flow at any velocity without creating excitations due to boost invariance.
+The situation becomes very different at a finite temperature.
+For a superfluid moving with a velocity $v$ relative to the ambient thermal bath or its normal component at a finite temperature $T$, beyond a critical $v_c (T)$ excitations are supposed to be spontaneously generated {\it everywhere}, thus the system will develop a {\it genuine} instability.
+The nature of the final state resulting from this instability has been a longstanding open question.

-In this paper, from studying holographic superfluids, we show that a superfluid with an initial velocity $v_i > v_c (T)$ transitions to a homogeneous superfluid state with a final velocity $v_f < v_c (T)$ via a remarkably simple and elegant mechanism: the superfluid velocity is reduced by spontaneously nucleating solitons.
-The dynamical evolution process from the initial unstable supercritical state to the final state appears to be highly chaotic, exhibiting transient turbulence.
-But the final velocity can be determined in a simple way from the number of solitons nucleated during the transition process.

-This physical mechanism is universal, not depending on specific details of a system.
-It can in principle be directly tested in cold atomic systems and should have wide applications.